Loray Mill strike: Impact

+In popular culture

 Gastonia novels

 Because of the violent and dramatic events surrounding the mill strikes in Gastonia, North Carolina, the labor struggle became a symbol of "the strength, courage, and tenacity" of workers in America.
-The recognizable incidents taken from actual strikes during the period led to the publishing of no less than six strike novels within four years.
+The recognizable incidents taken from actual strikes during the period led to the publishing of no less than seven strike novels within four years.
 These are commonly referred to as the Gastonia novels: